A Microlocal Approach to Renormalization in Stochastic PDEs: General Framework

 Notice that, in view of Definition \ref{Def: functional-valued distributions}, $\tau^{(k)}$ is symmetric and compactly supported in the last $k$ arguments.

 \begin{remark} It is convenient to introduce a counterpart of a directional derivative in this framework.
 More precisely, for a given $\psi\in \mathcal{E}(M)$ we can define

 \end{remark}

-\begin{example} We reckon that, for the reader's convenience it is desirable to give a few notable examples of $\varphi$-polynomial, which one can expect to play a key r\^ole in concrete models.
-In particular, fixing $N=M$ in Definition \ref{Def: functional-valued distributions}, we set $\Phi^2\in\mathcal{D}'(M;\operatorname{Pol})$ as
+\begin{example} For the reader's convenience we give a few notable examples of $\varphi$-polynomial, which one can expect to play a key r\^ole in concrete models.
+In particular, fixing $N=M$ in Definition \ref{Def: functional-valued distributions}, the functional $\Phi$ defined in \eqref{e:Phi} belongs to $\mathcal{D}'(M;\operatorname{Pol})$.
+In analogy with this notation, we set $\Phi^2\in\mathcal{D}'(M;\operatorname{Pol})$ as

 Another notable example is $\Phi P\circledast\Phi\in\mathcal{D}'(M;\operatorname{Pol})$

 where $(P\circledast\varphi)(f):=P(f\otimes\varphi)$ is well-defined since, in this case, $\mathcal{E}(M)\equiv\mathcal{D}(M)$ on account of the compactness of $M$.